Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Frequently Asked Questions (FAQs)

-Onfleet is more suited for small to mid-sized operations.
-For multi-region delivery networks, teams may face scalability issues and limited orchestration, making platforms like Locus a more reliable alternative.
+Onfleet is more suited for single-region, small to mid-sized operations.
+For multi-region delivery networks, teams frequently report scalability issues and limited orchestration.
+Platforms like Locus (multi-region, multi-hub, multi-fleet), Bringg (multi-carrier orchestration), and Shipsy (cross-border visibility) are built specifically for this complexity.

-4. What support options are available during migration?
+7. What support options are available during migration from Onfleet?

 Migration typically involves support from the new platform’s team for data integration and workflow setup.
-Companies like Locus provide dedicated customer success teams to ensure smooth onboarding and minimal downtime during the transition.
+Locus provides dedicated customer success teams to ensure smooth onboarding and minimal downtime during the transition, including data mapping, constraint configuration, and phased go-live support.

-As operations scale, Onfleet may struggle with multi-region coverage and complex workflows.
-Alternatives like Locus provide deeper orchestration, enabling teams to manage larger fleets efficiently, optimize routes across regions, and maintain performance during peak periods.
+As operations scale, Onfleet may struggle with multi-region coverage, dashboard performance, and complex workflows.
+Alternatives like Locus provide deeper orchestration—enabling teams to manage larger fleets efficiently, optimize routes across regions, and maintain stable performance during peak periods without the filtering lag and GPS inconsistencies reported by Onfleet users at scale.

 MEET THE AUTHOR